 To my mind, Yoxford is much like Thomas Hardy’s fictional Casterbridge in which ‘bees and butterflies can travel unimpeded down the high street while flying from the cornfield at the top of the town to the meads at the bottom’.
 In it’s heyday Yoxford, like Casterbridge, was also a hub of commercial activity, but now all the shop windows illuminate bright front rooms and the smith’s workshops have become lofty home studios.
 What else has changed in the last 100 years?
 Did bread really taste better?
 Were rural communities closer knit?
 And, of course, were there really more birds and wildflowers?

 Shepherds Purse growing amongst the spring wheat.
-Unremarkable tiny flowers but exquisite leaves, each one just a few millimetres long.
+Unremarkable tiny flowers but exquisite seed pods, each one just a few millimetres long.

 Right now the footpath that I follow every day seems, at least to me, to be inundated with flowers of various size, shape and hue.
 Is it possible there was once more?
 How much more diverse could they have been?
 I suspect the answer to both questions is ‘a lot’.
 But I’m not aware of any historic records of the wildflowers on my footpath and can only speculate.
 I have also started to wonder which moment of the year hosts the most diverse display?
 The arrival of the Cow Parsley and Mayflower give this month an impression of peak abundance; but is there also the greatest abundance of diversity in May?
 These are all questions that can’t be answered without records.
 So the only thing to do is initiate my own recording program so anyone in the future, asking the same questions, has something to refer to.